DuncanMearns/pydra/docs/readme.md

 Other message types - such as `LOGGED` and `INFO` - serve more specialized functions in communications between specific kinds of Pydra object.

-Pydra objects can pass data to other via `DATA` messages.
+Pydra objects can pass data to each other via `DATA` messages.
 There are three data formats that Pydra can handle.
 These
 are:

 | Name          | Flags     | Signature             | Description                                               |